-Can we measure how happy a person is, because each of us has the own vision of happiness?
-The psychologists at Oxford University, Michael Argyle and Peter Hills, believe that this is quite possible.
+Happiness means something different to everyone — but can it actually be measured?
+Oxford psychologists Michael Argyle and Peter Hills thought so.
 Using Beck’s depression questionnaire as a basis, they developed a test to measure human satisfaction with various aspects of their lives.
-Various studies have confirmed the high level of reliability of this test, as well as the correlation of its results with the results of self-esteem tests and depression tests.
+The test has shown strong reliability across multiple studies, as well as the correlation of its results with the results of self-esteem tests and depression tests.

 Oxford Happiness Test

 The test consists of 29 questions.
-In 2002 the test was updated, a single six-point scale replaced the individual responses, and the result was presented as a final score from 1 to 6.
-We suggest you to take an updated version of the Oxford Happiness Questionnaire.
+In 2002 it was updated: a single six-point scale replaced the individual response options, and the result is presented as a final score from 1 to 6.
+This page uses the updated version of the Oxford Happiness Questionnaire.

-You will be offered 29 statements, evaluate how much you agree or disagree with each of them.
-Note this test is intended strictly for informational, educational and entertainment purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+Below are 29 statements.
+Rate how much you agree or disagree with each one.
+Note that this test is intended strictly for informational, educational, and entertainment purposes; its results cannot replace professional help and should not be used for any diagnostic or treatment decisions.

 1. I don’t feel particularly pleased with the way I am.